ugahacks/ugahacks/README.md

 ## Welcome

 This is repository hosts all code for all things UGAHacks.
-If you're viewing us right now, we're still in the process of coverting our infrarstructure.
+If you're viewing us right now, we're still in the process of coverting our infrastructure.